ralna/GALAHAD/doc/Julia/rst-dir/blls_functions.rst

 	*
 		- w

 		- is an optional one-dimensional array of size m and type T that holds the values $w$ of the weights on the residuals in the least-squares objective function.
-It need not be set if the weights are all ones, and in this case can be NULL.
+It need not be set if the weights are all ones, and in this case can be C_NULL.

 	*
 		- eval_prec

-		- is an optional user-supplied function that may be NULL.
+		- is an optional user-supplied function that may be C_NULL.
 If non-NULL, it must have the following
 		  signature:

 		  .. ref-code-block:: julia